-Tables capture information concisely, and display it effi- ciently; they also provide information at any desired level of detail and precision.
+Tables capture information concisely and display it efficiently; they also provide information at any desired level of detail and precision.
 Including data in tables rather than text frequently makes it possible to reduce the length of the text.

 Type or print each table with double spacing on a separate sheet of paper.
 Number tables consecutively in the order of their first citation in the text and supply a brief title for each.
 Do not use internal horizontal or vertical lines.
-Give each column a short or abbreviated heading.
+Give each column a short or an abbreviated heading.
 Authors should place explanatory matter in footnotes, not in the heading.
-Explain in footnotes all nonstandard abbreviations.
-For footnotes use the following symbols, in sequence:
+Explain all nonstandard abbreviations in footnotes, and use the following symbols, in sequence: